cngshow/apache_extensions/README.md

 /var/www/cgi-bin/
 ```

-cris.pl is dependent on Perl's CGI.pm module:
+cris.pl is dependent on Perl's CGI.pm module (note some versions of CPAN do not require and will not allows the 'install' keyword):
 ```
 cpan install CGI
 ```